It's not easy to get a coronavirus test in the UK, so Britons are turning to mail-order kits - Local News 8

 The approved, laboratory-based options are scarce and limited by cost and the need for accuracy.
 The NHS says it is moving as fast as it can to get laboratory tests that meet a standard of 99% accuracy.
 One heavily publicized and sought-after option is the Samba II test in Cambridge, being rapidly developed in a science park on the edges of the university town.

-Named after the dance, Samba II was kick-started by a $3 million donation from a wealthy benefactor and the company says it produces dozens of the $24,000 machines that can test someone in 90 minutes for $38 a test.
+Named after the dance, Samba II was kick-started by a $3 million donation from a wealthy benefactor and the company says it produces dozens of the $24,000 machines that can test someone in 90 minutes for $38.
 The company says it has many orders from NHS hospitals, but it is a huge challenge to mass-produce the machines and guarantee the accuracy.

 It’s not about money, said its inventor Helen Lee, the chair and CEO of Diagnostics for the Real World.
 The challenge is to get the raw materials and make these machines fast enough, so exhausted UK health care workers can go to work and be sure they do not have the disease.